origami-code/rtori/README.md

 ## Goals

-- open source, and involve the community
+- open source, and open to contributions from the community
 - provide software components to manipulate and simulate origamis
+- modular, able to integrate new manipulations and new origami solvers & simulators seemlessly
 - easy to integrate as plugins for existing apps, as well as in custom apps
-- usable from different languages (C++, .NET, python, ...)
-- crossplatform (Windows, macOS, Linux, ...)
+- usable from multiple languages (C++, .NET, python, js, ...), crossplatform (Windows, macOS, Linux, Web, ...), and cross-architecture (x86_64, arm64, wasm)
-- cross-architecture (amd64, arm64) while taking advantage of their strengths

 ## Simulation Models